PAST TEAM MEMBERS

 MARKETS OF WARWICK INTERNS

-Lindeni Promise Toe Shozi is an intern with Asiye eTafuleni, a Markets of Warwick Tour guide, and a beadwork artisan at Warwick Junction’s Bead Market.
+Lindeni Promise Toe Shozi is a Markets of Warwick Tour guide and a beadwork artisan at Warwick Junction’s Bead Market.
 Toe has been working in beadwork design and trading for over ten years.
 In 2010, she joined the community project Markets of Warwick Tour and was selected as the Bead Market representative for tour guide training.
 She has been conducting tours through the 9 Markets of Warwick since December 2010.
 In July 2013, Toe joined AeT as an intern.
-In her work, Toe contributes her skill and knowledge to AeT through social facilitation support, project support and administrative support.
-In the future, Toe plans to undertake a Bachelor of Education to and fulfill her dream of becoming a teacher.
+In her work, Toe contributed with her skill and knowledge to AeT through social facilitation support, project support and administrative support.
+In the future, Toe plans to undertake a Bachelor of Education to and fulfil her dream of becoming a teacher.

 SOCIAL WORK INTERNS